It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 However, since liquid stain does penetrate the wood, it does not need as many binders.
 This is because the wood itself will turn a different shade or color.

-It is not just a surface effect like you get with a gel stain.
+It is not just a surface effect as you get with a gel stain.

 Other advantages include the following.